kvrp97/learning-material-note-collector-app-web-ui/README.md

 Learning Material Note Collector App

-This is a simple note application with basic CRUD functionality.
+This is the front-end of the note app developed using ReactJS.